jiangshijie/NBA_FINAL/README.md

 [![https://www.youtube.com/watch?v=C7mZm9Dh26c&feature=youtu.be](nba.png)](https://www.youtube.com/watch?v=C7mZm9Dh26c&feature=youtu.be)

-Visualizing NBA Data is a web based interactive visualization that provides a comprehensive way to explore the performance of your favorate team as well as the game history of two teams.
+Visualizing NBA Data is a web based interactive visualization that provides a comprehensive way to explore the performance of your favorite team as well as the game history of two teams.

 Check it out: <https://jiangshijie.github.io/NBA_FINAL/index.html>.